 - Hindus celebrate the New Year by paying respects to their parents and other elders.

-I hope your holiday party goes off without a hitch and that everyone involved has so much fun!!
+I hope your school Christmas party goes off without a hitch and that everyone involved has so much fun!!